KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/README.md

 --src/:

-----ccc_codec_ip_1.0/: Directory containing src code and test benches for our encoder and decoder.
+----ccc_codec_ip_1.0/: Directory containing src code and testbenches for our encoder and decoder.

 ------hdl/: Directory containing our src verilog files.